 17 The debt service ratio is defined as the ratio of debt payment commitments (interest plus principal repayments) to profits before interest.
-Its key difference with the illiquidity ratio is that the latter takes into account the new flow of credit where SEC_B is the government securities that banks hold, HPM is high-powered money and K_B is the capital of banks.
+Its key difference with the illiquidity ratio is that the latter takes into account the new flow of credit.